girlscript/winter-of-contributing/Python/Python_Closures/README.md

 ## **Advantages of using Closures**

 + Closures help to invoke functions outside their scope.

-+ With closures, we can easily extend the scope to invoke a function outside its scope.

 + With Python closure, we don’t need to use global values.
-This is because they let us refer to nonlocal variables.
-A closure then provides some form of data hiding.
+It let us refer to nonlocal variables.

-+ A closure lets us implement a Python decorator.
++ Lets us implement a Python decorator.

-+ When we have only a few Python methods (usually, only one), we may use a Python closure instead of implementing a class for that.
-This makes it easier on the programmer.
++ It makes it easier on the programmer.
+When we have only a few Python methods (usually, only one), we may use a closure.

 ## **Summary**